top of page

 The Right Tools for the Job

 Having the right tools makes jobs take way less time in a household environment, but on a boat, that includes your total maintenance time of its lifecycle.
 On a boat it can also be about safety.
 And making bad crimps can trigger both problems.
-Bad crimps means corrosion.
+Bad crimps means corrosion, disconnected wires, and even dangerous shorts circuits.

 And it's not that I was consciously lazy when crimping, I was just using the wrong tool.